 Checking your spam emails from time to time is important since spam filtering software can have a false-positive result.
 For POP3 users it is advisable to use your local mail client to filter the emails to a particular folder upon receiving.

 - User Level Filtering

-Before proceeding to the steps, you’ll need to decide if you would like to filter your Spam emails for all users and have it kept in one directory, or filtering it only for an account.
-Non filtered Spam emails will contain ***SPAM*** in your Subject.
+Before proceeding to the steps, you’ll need to decide if you’d like to filter spam emails for all users and keep it in one directory or filter only for an account.
+By the way, non-filtered spam emails will contain ***SPAM*** in your subject.

-For webmail and IMAP users, you will need to manually subscribe to the folder for it to see the spam folder.
+For Webmail and IMAP users, you will need to manually subscribe to the folder for it to see the spam folder.